coderefinery/train-the-trainer/_episodes/06-lessons.md

 ### Technical aspects

 There is not much special to say about contributing to existing
-lessons: it is an open project on Github.
-Make issues and pull requests about ideas and improvements.
+lessons: they are public and open [repositories on GitHub](https://github.com/coderefinery).
+Make issues and pull
+requests (PR) about ideas and improvements.

 * It's OK to make issues/PRs about ideas or things still under discussion.